 Well, there’s a reason for that.

-Most bike headlights these days comes with at least 4 modes; the standard High, Medium, Low and Flash mode.
+Most bike headlights these days come with at least 4 modes; the standard High, Medium, Low, and Flash mode.
 Some go as high as 7 like the Exposure Lights Sirius.

-From my experience, it doesn't matter how many modes are there.
+From my experience, it not really important how many modes are there.
 It’s just a numbers game for the manufacturers to look better than their competitors.

-What’s more important is how you use the the light modes with brightness levels that correspond to your needs.
+What’s more important is how you use the light modes.
+You want the light modes with brightness levels that correspond to your needs.

-You can still find bike lights using disposable alkaline batteries today in the market.
+You can still find bike lights using disposable AAA batteries today in the market.

-For a longer battery life and durability, I’d you go with rechargeable batteries.
-Most bike lights either use the Lithium Ion (Li-Ion) or Lithium Polymer (Li-Pro) batteries today as they are lighter, smaller and has much more capacity.
+For a longer battery life and durability, I’d recommend going with USB rechargeable batteries.
+Most USB rechargeable lights either use the Lithium-Ion (Li-Ion) or Lithium Polymer (Li-Pro) batteries today as they are lighter, smaller, and have much more capacity.

 There were major advancement made in lithium batteries in the past 5 years so it’s just not worth the effort to keep replacing batteries, especially if you use the bike lights on a daily basis.

-Size, battery capacity and battery life are relatively proportional.
-A longer battery life would require a larger battery capacity and hence a larger size.
+Battery size, capacity, and life are relatively proportional.
+Longer battery life would require a larger battery capacity and hence a larger size.

-That’s the reason why lights with above 1000 lumens comes with a separate battery pack.
-Another reason is to avoid the battery overheating the entire light body.
+That’s the reason why lights with above 1000 lumens come with a separate rechargeable battery pack.
+Another reason is to avoid the battery pack overheating the entire light body.

-Some lights like the Cygolite Expilion 850 takes things up a notch with a user replaceable battery.
-With this, you can have the option of carrying a spare battery if you forgot to charge.
+Some lights like the Cygolite Expilion 850 takes things up a notch with a user-replaceable rechargeable battery.
+With this, you can have the option of carrying a spare rechargeable battery if you forgot to charge.

 When it comes to mounting locations, there are various options available, depending on the design of the light.

-Most bicycle lights such as the Knog PWR Road and Light and Motion Seca are designed to be mounted on top of the handlebars as its the most straightforward way.
+Most bicycle lights such as the Knog PWR Road and Light and Motion Seca are designed to be mounted on top of the handlebars as it’s the most straightforward way.

-Some newer lights like the Exposure Lights Trace are designed to be mounted on both on the handlebars and below your GPS mount with a separate mounting kit.
+Some newer lights like the Exposure Lights Trace are designed to be mounted on both the handlebars and below your cycling computer with a separate quick-release mounting kit.